Review: Beetle and the Chimera Carnival by Aliza Layne

 A beautiful and heart-wrenching young adult graphic novel takes a look at eating disorders, family dynamics, and ultimately, a journey to self-love.

 Valerie Chu is quiet, studious, and above all, thin.
 No one, not even her best friend Jordan, knows that she has been binging and purging for years.
 But when tragedy strikes, Val finds herself taking a good, hard look at her priorities, her choices, and her own body.
-The path to happiness may lead her away from her hometown and her mother’s … Continue reading
+The path to happiness may lead her away from her hometown and her mother’s toxic … Continue reading

 Fabulous Early Middle Grade Graphic Novels